influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/lintCronWorkflowRequest.md

 ## obj cronWorkflow

-CronWorkflow is the definition of a scheduled workflow resource
+"CronWorkflow is the definition of a scheduled workflow resource"

 ### fn cronWorkflow.withApiVersion